 In cases when you have not been responsible for the building work but are taking over a new property, you may wish to relocate the temporary builder’s supply.
 This is usually housed in a weatherproof enclosure on the boundary of the site rather than terminating in a meter box.

 You will need to apply for a relocation of connection.
-The same applies if you wish to move an existing meter or when upgrading your supply.
+The same applies if you wish to move an existing meter or when upgrading your connection to the electricity supply.

 How do I apply for a new connection?